 “Technology is changing everything – including expectations for products and service and speed,” says JoAnna Sohovich, Global President of the company’s IAR (Industrial and Automotive Repair) Division.
-“With the help of App Cloud we’re building smart tools that are really genius ones.”
+“With the help of Salesforce Platform we’re building smart tools that are really genius ones.”

 The company, which was created by the merger of two of the world’s most trusted brands — Stanley Tools and Black & Decker — offers a full range of tools and storage spanning consumer, construction, automotive repair, and industrial needs.
 Salesforce helps it stay connected with its many distributor, reseller, industrial, and individual customers.
 “Being a customer company is imperative to us,” explains Robert Holmes, Marketing Director, Mac Tools.
 “We want to make every customer a brand loyalist for life.”